MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-bigcommerce-provider.md

 ## Prerequisites

-To set up the BigCommerce provider, you need to have a BigCommerce developer account.
-You can create an account on the [BigCommerce DevCenter](https://developer.bigcommerce.com/).
+You need to set up a sample store.
+Go to the [BigCommerce home page](https://bigcommerce.com/essentials) and select **Start your free trial**.
+To remove the 15-day trial limitation, contact BigCommerce.

 ## Set up the provider
 To set up the provider, follow these steps: